Join us September 24-28, 2014 for our 59th Congress, training Integrative Medicine Physicians

 September 24-28 we take on the topic of chronic pain, offering a large array of tools to treat and diagnose one of the most challenging struggles our patients face.
 Some amazing people in history suffered from chronic pain.
 Harriet Tubman had migraines.
 Florence Nightingale had fibromyalgia.
 During his time in the Navy JF Kennedy slept on a plywood board and wore a corset-type brace due to crippling back pain.
 And artist Frieda Kahlo who lived and worked in Dearborn, MI lived in pain her entire life.
 To honor the many brave and exceptional people who live with chronic pain, we vow to study it relentlessly.

 How about our location?
 The Dearborn Inn is an iconic American edifice, first airport hotel ever, built by Henry Ford to house his personal guests.
 This historic building is on the grounds of one of the biggest and most important museums in the US, The Henry Ford, which rivals the Smithsonian in depth and breadth of Americana artifacts.
 It is a supersized museum of American ingenuity and engineering.
 And it is awesome.
-On Saturday night September 27 we have the museum to ourselves to celebrate the career of one of ICIM’s great leaders: John Parks Trowbridge MD with a dinner under the airplanes.
-And maybe a little Motown.
+On Friday night September 26, we celebrate the career of one of ICIM’s great leaders: John Parks Trowbridge MD with a dinner.

 With our top notch exhibit hall, warm family atmosphere, and the best food in the industry, we’ll make sure that “End Pain” meeting is only the first of many you’ll share with us.